cloudposse/atmos/website/docs/cli/commands/terraform.md

 atmos terraform <command> <component> --stack <stack> [options]
 ```

-`atmos` supports all native 'terraform' commands described in https://www.terraform.io/cli/commands.
+`atmos` supports all native `terraform` commands described in https://www.terraform.io/cli/commands.

-In addition, `component` and `stack` are required in order to generate variables for the component in the stack.
+In addition, the `component` argument and `stack` flag are required to generate the variables and backend config for the component in the stack.

-Additions and differences from native terraform:
+Additions and differences from native `terraform`:

 - before executing other `terraform` commands, `atmos` calls `terraform init`
 - you can skip over atmos calling `terraform init` if you know your project is already in a good working state by using the `--skip-init` flag like